AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 Configuring Check Point Security Gateway with VPN
 ==================================================

 1. At the SmartDashboard window, select the **Desktop** tab and expand the **Check Point** folder at the left navigation bar.
-Note that your gateway VM with the name format 'gw-xxxxxx' is automatically created.
+Note that your gateway VM with the name format "gw-xxxxxx" is automatically created.

 |image3|

 2. Right-click the gateway name and select **Edit** from the menu.

-3. At the Check Point Gateway - General Properties window:
+3. At the Check Point Gateway > General Properties window:

 |image4|